CaribData/belize-data-resources/docs/index.md

 # CaribData Open Data — Caribbean

-Automated pull of World Bank indicators and FAOSTAT FBS for BZ, JM, TT, GY.
+This small site lists a few example datasets pulled from openly available internet sources.

+The data are mostly pulled from the World Bank and the Food and Agriculture Organization (FAO) open data repositories.
+All sources are extracted automatically, with a weekly check made for data source updates.
+Data have been extracted for our four partner countries:

+- Belize (BZ),
+- Guyana (GY).
+- Jamaica (JM), and
+- Trinidad & Tobago (TT).

-- Change countries & indicators in `catalog.yml`
+Change countries & indicators in `catalog.yml`
-- Freshness: <!--FRESHNESS-->Last updated: (pending)<!--/FRESHNESS-->

 ## What’s included
 - World Bank per-country CSVs under `data/world_bank/<ISO2>/`